o1-labs/docs2/docs/zkapps/snarkyjs/index.md

 ---
 title: Introduction to SnarkyJS
 hide_title: true
+sidebar_label: Introduction
-description: SnarkyJS is a general-purpose zk framework that gives you the tools to create zk proofs.
+description: SnarkyJS is a general-purpose zk framework with the tools to create zk proofs.
 SnarkyJS is a TypeScript library for writing general-purpose zk programs and writing zk smart contracts for Mina.
+keywords:
+  - smart contracts
+  - zkapps
+  - zero knowledge proof programming
+  - zk proof
+  - zk
+  - mina
+  - data types
+  - what is snarkyjs
+  - blockchain
+  - mina
+  - typescript
+  - typescript library
 ---

 :::info